neotherapper/Agile-Notes/README.md

 ##The Agile Manifesto
+Manifesto for Agile Software Development

+We are uncovering better ways of developing software by doing it and helping others do it.
+Through this work we have come to value:

+* **Individuals and interactions** over processes and tools
+  * in agile development, self-organization and motivation are important, as are interactions like co-location and pair programming.
+* **Working software** over comprehensive documentation
+  * working software will be more useful and welcome than just presenting documents to clients in meetings.
+* **Customer collaboration** over contract negotiation
+  * requirements cannot be fully collected at the beginning of the software development cycle, therefore continuous customer or stakeholder involvement is very important.
+* **Responding to change** over following a plan
+  * agile development is focused on quick responses to change and continuous development That is, while there is value in the items on the right, we value the items on the left more.

 The Agile Manifesto is based on twelve principles:

-* Customer satisfaction by rapid delivery of useful software
+1. Customer satisfaction by rapid delivery of useful software
-* Welcome changing requirements, even late in development
+2. Welcome changing requirements, even late in development
-* Working software is delivered frequently (weeks rather than months)
+3. Working software is delivered frequently (weeks rather than months)
-* Working software is the principal measure of progress
+4. Working software is the principal measure of progress
-* Sustainable development, able to maintain a constant pace
+5. Sustainable development, able to maintain a constant pace
-* Close, daily cooperation between business people and developers
+6. Close, daily cooperation between business people and developers
-* Face-to-face conversation is the best form of communication (co-location)
+7. Face-to-face conversation is the best form of communication (co-location)
-* Projects are built around motivated individuals, who should be trusted
+8. Projects are built around motivated individuals, who should be trusted
-* Continuous attention to technical excellence and good design
+9. Continuous attention to technical excellence and good design
-* Simplicity—the art of maximizing the amount of work not done—is essential
+10. Simplicity—the art of maximizing the amount of work not done—is essential
-* Self-organizing teams
+11. Self-organizing teams
-* Regular adaptation to changing circumstances
+12. Regular adaptation to changing circumstances

 ##Test-driven development
 "Test-driven development" refers to a style of programming in which three activities are tightly interwoven: coding, testing (in the form of writing unit tests) and design (in the form of refactoring).